 With the increase in project complexity, there is always a need to have some solutions for continuous development.
 Something quicker than continuous integration where you can get the changes with each commit on your local machine and do not have to wait & check the CI stage status.
 Minikube is one such solution where you have to build a Docker image whenever a commit is made.
 Then you can go on and change the manifests files with the images created.

-When to use Skaffold and how it can help you speed up the local development?
+When to use Skaffold, and how can it help you speed up local development?

-Consider that you are having multiple microservices where each developer is working on them separately.
-Few developers are working on the front-end (React) and few of them on the back-end (Node.js) services which might have a separate database for each of them respectively.
+Consider that you have multiple microservices where each developer is working on them separately.
+Few developers are working on the front-end (React), and few of them are on the back-end (Node.js) services which might have a separate database for each of them respectively.
 Your product has been deployed into production successfully.
 But your work doesn’t end here as you are also responsible to speed up the DevOps process.
-This is important as your team would be waiting to test the CI pipelines and get it deployed into the QA environment to get the feedbacks.
+This is important as your team would be waiting to test the CI pipelines and get it deployed into the QA environment to get the feedback.
 This wait for the commit results leads to wastage of your team’s time.
 DevOps is all about getting recurring feedbacks about your process, codes, and testing.
 What if you could somehow speed up the feedback arrival process?
-Here, I would like to mention that before heading toward Skaffold you should have a very clear understanding of the CI/CD process along with the basic knowledge of YAML.
-Whenever changes are required to be done in the microservice just create a feature/fix branch.
+Here, I would like to mention that before heading toward Skaffold, you should have a very clear understanding of the CI/CD process along with a basic knowledge of YAML.
+Whenever changes are required to be done in the microservice, just create a feature/fix branch.

 Ubuntu@OPLPT058:~/service-1$ ls -lrt total 28 drwxr-xr-x 8 Ubuntu Ubuntu 4096 Jun 30 23:09 .git/ -rw-r--r-- 1 Ubuntu Ubuntu 310 May 28 09:18 .gitignore -rw-r--r-- 1 Ubuntu Ubuntu 2884 Jul 7 10:49 READM.md drwxr-xr-x 2 Ubuntu Ubuntu 4096 Jul 7 10:49 public -rw-r--r-- 1 Ubuntu Ubuntu 1023 Jul 7 10:49 Dockerfile -rw-r--r-- 1 Ubuntu Ubuntu 1562 Jul 7 10:49 values.yaml drwxr-xr-x 2 Ubuntu Ubuntu 4096 Jul 7 10:49 src drwxr-xr-x 4 Ubuntu Ubuntu 4096 Jul 7 10:52 service-1-chart -rw-r--r-- 1 Ubuntu Ubuntu 303 Jul 7 11:02 skaffold.yaml